hirmes/devnotes/react-native.md

 Step 4:
 run the project using sudo
-$ sudo react-native run-android
+`$ sudo react-native run-android`

 Step 5:
 Permissions are all screwed up.
+You might need to
+`$ sudo chmod 777 *`

 For some reason when creating a new project ("NavTest") with $ react-native init NavTest all the permissions issues went away

+To change the name of the app (but not the project) (Android only) modify:
+`android/app/src/main/res/values/strings.xml`

 **To get to the dev menu (and this the ability to live reload) from the Android emulator, press Command+M**